f5devcentral/f5-agility-labs-iam/docs/class1/module3/lab01.rst

 #.
 If you closed your RDP session to Win10, pleae re-connect as ``user1`` and password ``user1``
 #.
 Open ``Google Chrome`` or ``Microsoft Edge`` - the icons are on the Desktop and the Taskbar
 #.
 From the bookmarks menu/toolbar, select ``Vanilla`` and ignore the Cert Errors.
 #.
-Since you already logged into Azure AD when accessing ``BlueSky``, you may notice you didn't need to sign-in again and were automatically taken into the application.
+Since you already logged into Entra ID when accessing ``BlueSky``, you may notice you didn't need to sign-in again and were automatically taken into the application.
 Your previous assertion was still validated but it was done transparently.
-If you were sent to Azure AD again for authenticaton, please use the same credentials as before: ``user1@f5access.onmicrosoft.com`` and the password is stored in a text file named ``azure_ad_creds.txt`` on the Win10 Desktop.
+If you were sent to Entra ID again for authenticaton, please use the same credentials as before: ``user1@f5access.onmicrosoft.com`` and the password is stored in a text file named ``azure_ad_creds.txt`` on the Win10 Desktop.

    |image037|

 #.
-Reminder: Since APM doesn't have a SAML user's password if it isn't the IdP, it performs server-side ``Single Sign-on`` with the Vanilla application via ``Kerberos Constrained Delegation`` in which it requests a Kerberos Ticket on behalf of the user leveraging the username found in the SAML Assertion sent by Azure AD.
+Reminder: Since APM doesn't have a SAML user's password if it isn't the IdP, it performs server-side ``Single Sign-on`` with the Vanilla application via ``Kerberos Constrained Delegation`` in which it requests a Kerberos Ticket on behalf of the user leveraging the username found in the SAML Assertion sent by Entra ID.

    |image038|

 #.
 In your already-open browser, Click the ``Bluesky`` bookmark.
-You'll notice you were automatically authenticated with your already-existing Azure AD session.
+You'll notice you were automatically authenticated with your already-existing Entra ID session.
 #.
 Optional: enable ``Inspect mode`` in Edge or ``Dev Tools`` in Chrome, and follow the SAML redirections to understand the workflow.

-Section 1.4 - Leverage Azure AD to protect Cloud Apps
+Section 1.4 - Leverage Entra ID to protect Cloud Apps
 --------------------------------------------------------

-In this lab, we will verify that ``user1`` can access any cloud app federated with Azure AD.
+In this lab, we will verify that ``user1`` can access any cloud app federated with Entra ID.

 As mentioned earlier, customers often deploy applications ``on-prem`` and in ``public clouds``.
-If the customer uses **Azure AD as their IDaaS**, it will federate all cloud apps within this Azure AD tenant.
+If the customer uses **Entra ID as their IDaaS**, it will federate all cloud apps within this Entra ID tenant.

 As an example, we've configured a ``Wordpress Cloud Application``.
-This application is **federated** with our Azure AD tenant.
+This application is **federated** with our Entra ID tenant.

-Since everything is handled between the App and Azure AD, you have **nothing** to configure on the APM side.
-In the Azure portal, we configured ``OAuth`` for the cloud app so that every user attempting to access this App would be redirected to Azure AD for Authentication.
+Since everything is handled between the App and Entra ID, you have **nothing** to configure on the APM side.
+In the Azure portal, we configured ``OAuth`` for the cloud app so that every user attempting to access this App would be redirected to Entra ID for Authentication.

    |image039|